griga23/shoe-store/OpenSourceFlinkLab.md

 If you see error related to batch mode use this ```set 'execution.runtime-mode'='streaming';```

-The below subsection will help you differentiate between bounded and unbounded streams.

 Remember the bounded stream have a start & end time, while unbounded do not have.

-### Bounded Stream

-Now, when you run this query, you will see it is sucessfully submitted and you will start getting data in `windowed_data` table.
+Now, when you run this query, you will see it is sucessfully submitted and you will start getting data in `windowed_data` table and appended in the topic.

 ```
 INSERT into windowed_data SELECT